 Unfortunately old airfields seem to “attract” housing,

-as An August 19.
-2005 aerial photo shows that the former Cumming Airfield had been redeveloped as a housing development,
+as an 8/19/05 aerial photo shows that the former Cumming Airfield had been redeveloped as a housing development,

 while the surrounding property remained largely undeveloped.